 There are two types of guide bushings:

-- Fixed Guide Bushings, which remain static while bar stock spins, best if tighter tolerances are required.
+- Fixed Guide Bushings, which remain static while bar stock spins are best if tighter tolerances are required.

 - Rotary Guide Bushings, best used when turning wider parts, with tolerances greater than ±0.0005”, rotate simultaneously with the workpiece.